World Languages

 French III Honors - Grades 9 -12 - Yearlong course

 This is an advanced course which develops the students’ ability to comprehend and use French in both oral and written form.
 The majority of the class will be conducted, both by the teacher and students in French.
 The goal of the course is to enable the students to communicate using new and previously learned verb structures, grammar, and vocabulary.
-Grammar, vocabulary and oral expression are studied in greater depth in an effort to expand and enhance the students’ knowledge of French and French cultures.
-The course will continue to give students an appreciation for the differences and similarities between the United States and French cultures.
+Grammar, vocabulary and oral expression are studied in greater depth in an effort to expand and enhance the students’ knowledge of French, and increased focus on culture will build on students’ appreciation of differences and similarities between the United States and francophone cultures.

 UC/CSU approved course